 Beginning Jan.1, 2020, Florida drivers who are caught texting and driving will get a ticket.
 Until then, drivers who have been caught using their phone just received a warning.
-On July 1, 2019, texting while driving is a primary offense in Florida.
+On July 1, 2019, texting while driving became a primary offense.
 Previously, texting while driving was a secondary offense; that is, you could only be cited for texting if you were pulled over for another primary violation such as speeding.

 Drivers may still use hands-free methods to operate their cell phone for communication or GPS services.
 Texting or using your phone while at a stop sign or traffic light stop is allowed.

 Florida isn’t the only state to make texting a primary offense.
 Laws making texting while driving a primary offense are present in 48 states, Washington D.C., Puerto Rico, Guam and the U.S. Virgin Islands.
 The only states where it’s still a secondary offense are Nebraska, Ohio and South Dakota.
 Maintaining a clean driving record ensures your auto insurance rates stay low.

 Distracted driving is any activity that takes away your attention from driving, which includes talking or texting on your phone, eating or drinking in the car, and playing with the navigation or stereo.
-And I admit to being guilty to all of these things at one point or another while driving.
+And it’s not just teen drivers who are at fault here.

 3 types of distracted driving

 - Manual - Taking your hands off the wheel

 - Visual - Looking away from the road

 - Cognitive - Thinking about anything other than driving

 Studies show that reading or sending a text while driving can take your eyes off the road for as long as five seconds.
 The latest data from The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) found that in 2017 there were 2,921 crashes with fatalities.